Frequently Asked Questions

 To apply for a USDOT Number, your company must be involved in transportation, traffic, or trade between states, or:

 We have a free quote that will help you get in touch with DOT Operating Authority.
 Just fill the quote out and our agents will do the paperwork of getting a USDOT Number at our earliest convenience.
-You can also contact us by calling (855) – 327 – 8176.
+You can also call us as well.

 Sometimes, in addition to a USDOT Number, the Federal Motor Carrier Safety Administration (FMCSA) requires that a trucking company has an MC Number, which is a type of operating authority as well.